brabect1/risc8/doc/risc8doc.md

     | instruction              |                          | with TIMER0 do anything. |
     +--------------------------+--------------------------+--------------------------+

 5 Module Hierarchy
 ------------------

-The hierarchy is as follows:
+The hierarchy of the provided Verilog code (RTL+verification) is as follows:

     test.v                  Testbench.
 Includes the program ROM.
 NOT synthesizable.
      +-- cpu.v              Top-level cpu module.
 Synthesizable.